TREAT GUM DISEASE MOBILE AL - PERIODONTAL TREATMENTS

 • Gums that bleed easily.

-• Puss between the teeth and and gums when pressed.
+• Pus between the teeth and gums when pressed.

 • Frequent bad breath or bad taste.